Geomantic figures: Fortuna Minor

 Latin for "the Lesser Fortune".
 The figure is symbolic of success coming down like beams of light from the Sun.
 Astrologically it is associated with Leo and the Sun in southern declinations; both its inner and outer elemental rulers are fire.
 It indicates a weakly positive outcome in nearly all questions, representing transient success that is dependent upon outside help.
 It favors situations that can be resolved quickly and do not need to be sustained.
 It is a figure of change and instability.
 Its planetary intelligence is Nakhiel and its spirit is Sorath; it is associated with the deities Apollo and Jupiter and the angels Michael and Verchiel.
 It is associated with the spine.

 Puella

 Latin for "the Girl".
 The figure is to resemble the vulva or a woman with exaggerated breasts.
 It is good in most situations, especially with women, beauty, or feminine situations.
 Astrologically it is associated with Libra and Venus; its outer element is air, but its inner element is water.
 It represents peace and passivity, which can be either positive or negative depending on the question being answered, though generally positive, requiring to be acted upon instead of it acting on a situation.
 It is the symbol of feminine sexuality, balancing the energy of Puer.
-Its planetary intelligence is Hagiel and its spirit is Kedemel; it is associated with the deities Venus and Vulcanus and the angels Anael and Zuriel.
+Its planetary intelligence is Hagiel and its spirit is Kedemel; it is associated with the deities Venus and Vulcan and the angels Anael and Zuriel.
 It is associated with the kidneys, lower back, buttocks, and skin.